littlebravesri/django_api1/README.md

 This project is to help you with the following:
 1. To show how to use the Django REST framework
-2. As an independant API backend for the example bootstrap project https://github.com/DataDisca/bootstrap1
+2. As an independent API backend for the example bootstrap project https://github.com/DataDisca/bootstrap1

 ## Contributors
-- Token timeout : [Prabath Hetti Mudiyanselage]('https://github.com/prabathbr') (GitHUB Username: prabathbr)
+- Token timeout : [Prabath Hetti Mudiyanselage](https://github.com/prabathbr) \(GitHUB Username: prabathbr\)

 ## Database Configuration
 To use SQLite or PostgreSQL database comment/uncomment the corresponding section of the settings.py